helgeh/space-crafting/README.md

-# Fabric Example Mod

-## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.

-## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+# Space(bar) Crafting

+This mod adds the ability to use the spacebar to reload the last recipe used, just like with villagers in vanilla Minecraft.